Medical Terms Glossary

 A pap smear is a screening method to detect pre-cancerous cells of the cervix.

-An abnormal pap smear result may be due to the sample being insufficient to be sure that everything's okay (and the pap may need to be repeated sooner than normal), or it may mean that cells suspected of having an increased cancer risk were found, where further action beyond standard screening might be advised e.g. biopsy.
+An abnormal pap smear result may be due to the sample being insufficient, or it may be due to the discovery of cells suspected or known having an increased cancer risk e.g. HPV, CIN1, CIN2, CIN3.

 Paralysis The loss of the ability to move (and sometimes to feel anything) in part or most of the body, typically as a result of illness, poison, or injury.